-The average size of litters in Pennsylvania is 2.7 cubs, but they range between 1 and 5 (PGC unpublished data; Fig. 4).
-In northeast Pennsylvania, the average litter size is reported as 3.0 cubs, with litters of 2 being about as common as litters of 4 (Alt 1981b, Alt 1982, Alt 1989).
-In northcentral Pennsylvania, average litter size is slightly smaller at 2.7 cubs (Ternent 2019).
+The average size of litters in Pennsylvania is 2.7 cubs, but they range between 1 and 5 cubs (PGC unpublished data; Fig. 4).
+In a long-term reproductive study in northeast Pennsylvania, the average litter size was reported as 3.0 cubs, with litters of 2 being about as common as litters of 4 (Alt 1981b, Alt 1982, Alt 1989).
+In a similar study in northcentral Pennsylvania, average litter size is slightly smaller at 2.7 cubs (Ternent 2019).